Aggregate

 It combines multiple rows into a smaller set of data points.
 For example, a marketing director with a monday.com board of campaigns can use aggregation to find the average campaign cost across the board.

-Aggregation functions define how data is calculated (e.g., MEAN for averages, COUNT_ITEMS for totals).
+Aggregation functions define how data is calculated (e.g., AVERAGE for averages, COUNT_ITEMS for totals).
 You can also apply filters to focus on specific subsets (e.g., campaigns launched in the last 6 months) or use grouping to summarize items by a shared column (e.g., average cost per marketing manager).

 Queries